Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Common training policies

 \subsection{The additive effect of SSL and resampling.}

-As a simple yet effective strategy for class-imbalanced learning, data resampling over-samples data from the rare classes or under-samples data from the frequent classes to alleviate class bias \citep{cao2019learning}.
-Following \citep{he2021rethinking}, we adopt the mean resampling schedule for NCC task, i.e. assigning an equal probability for each class to be sampled during training epochs.
-We consider different class-imbalance settings as in Section~\ref{sec:imbalance} by changing imbalance ratio $r$ and the number of training samples $N$.
-In each setting, we first train a network without any extra strategies as the baseline.
-Then, we use the mean resampling strategy and SSL pretraining to retrain the network.
+As a simple yet effective strategy for class-imbalanced learning, data resampling over-samples data from rare classes or under-samples data from frequent classes to alleviate class bias \citep{cao2019learning}.
+Following \cite{he2021rethinking}, we adopt the mean resampling schedule for NCC, i.e. assigning an equal probability to sample each class during training epochs.
+We consider different class-imbalance settings as in Section~\ref{sec:imbalance} by changing the imbalance ratio $r$ and the number of training samples $N$.
+In each setting, we first train a network from scratch without any extra strategies as the baseline.
+Then, we use the mean resampling and SSL pretraining to retrain the network.

-Table~\ref{tab:resampling} summarizes the performance gains from data resampling and SSL methods over the baseline on NCC.
+Table~\ref{tab:resampling} summarizes the performance gains from data resampling and SSL over the baseline in NCC.
 The AUC and recall scores focus on overall classification and positive class performance respectively.
-Note that the positive class is the minority class in NCC task.
-An obvious downside of mean resampling schedule appears for extreme less data in positive class (small $r$ or $N$).
-This means that resampling discards a large amount of the data to ensure the equal sampling possibility in both classes, which can lead to overfitting of small remaining portion of the data and thus impair the performance.
-With increasing number of the positive class, mean resampling schedule tends to exhibit larger gains over baseline.
-Nonetheless, these gains are limited since the performance seems to saturate when $r$ and $N$ is large enough, namely slight class imbalance.
+Note that the positive class is the minority class in NCC.
+An obvious downside of the mean resampling schedule is that there might be extremely few samples in the positive class (small $r$ or $N$).
+This means that resampling discards a large amount of the data to ensure equal sampling possibility in both classes, which can lead to overfitting the small remaining portion of the data.
+With an increasing number of positive classes, the mean resampling schedule tends to exhibit larger gains over the baseline.
+Nonetheless, these gains are limited since the performance seems to saturate when $r$ and $N$ are large enough, namely slight class imbalance.
 Based on the resampling, we further explore the impact of SSL pretraining.